Many businesses want to determine the ratio between two events:

 To create a query that determines a ratio between two measures, do the following:

-- Click inside the measure 1 field and enter a unique name for the measure.
+- Click measure 1 and enter a unique name for the measure.
 We entered All users.

 - Accept, or change, the split by, Starting and Ending values.